Tag Archive for 'Outlook'

 Running unnecessary add-ins may make Outlook slower and even cause stability issues.
 Check what add-ins you have installed.
 You probably have more add-ins installed than you think.
 Use the following instructions to see what add-ins you have installed and disable the ones you are not using.
 Leave only the Add-ins you absolutely must have in Outlook.

-How to disable addins in Outlook 2010
+How to disable addins in Outlook 2016, 2013 and 2010

 How to disable addins in Outlook 2007